jsvine/crochet/README.md

 ### Crochet

-Hook into and/or monkeypatch any Ruby class- or instance-method.
-Provides `before` and `after` hooks, plus their destructive evil twins.
+Crochet is a Ruby library for easily hooking into any class- or instance-method.
+It provides `before` and `after` hooks, plus their destructive evil twins.

 To install via RubyGems: `gem install crochet`